ibm-cloud-docs/dns-svcs/configure-dns-instance.md

 # Setting up your {{site.data.keyword.dns_short}} instance
 {: #setting-up-your-dns-instance}

-Set up a {{site.data.keyword.dns_full}} instance, DNS zones, permitted networks, and resource records by using the UI or API.
+Set up an {{site.data.keyword.dns_full}} instance, DNS zones, permitted networks, and resource records by using the UI or API.
 {: shortdesc}

 ## Creating a {{site.data.keyword.dns_short}} instance in the console